Skip to main content

 Open Tuesdays through Thursdays

-The home of the abolitionist Judge Richard Peters, a staunch opponent to the Fugitive Slave Act and a precedent-setting judicial decision-maker, has been preserved and transformed into the Underground Railroad Museum at Belmont Mansion.
+The home of the abolitionist Judge Richard Peters, a staunch opponent of the Fugitive Slave Act and a precedent-setting judicial decision-maker, has been preserved and transformed into the Underground Railroad Museum at Belmont Mansion.

 Where: Underground Railroad Museum at Belmont Mansion, 2000 Belmont Mansion Drive, Philadelphia, PA